|

 Late onset PRA in Gordon Setters

 PRA (progressive retinal atrophy) refers to a group of inheritable eye diseases which affect the retina,there is no cure available at the present time and affected dogs will suffer progressive loss of vision eventually leading to total blindness.
 Many breeds of dog are predisposed to this condition, but the age of onset can vary, some breeds will become affected at a very early age whereas others may not develop symptoms until middle age or sometimes even older.
 The cause of PRA is an autosomal recessive mutation, therefore a dog must acquire two copies of the mutation, one from its sire and one from its dam to become AFFECTED.
 If a dog has only one copy of the mutation and one normal copy of DNA it will be a CARRIER, which means that although the dog itself won't develop PRA during its lifetime, it will pass the mutation to approximately 50% of its offspring.
 A dog with two normal copies of DNA is CLEAR and will not develop PRA nor pass it on to its offspring.
-A form of PRA that has been termed "late onset PRA" was discovered in Gordon Setters in 2011.
-Fortunately the Animal Health Trust in the U.K. has identified the mutation (which they have named rcd4) involved in most cases of PRA in the breed and a simple DNA teat is now available from many testing laboratories around the world.
-Providing one parent in every mating is Clear the chance of Affected puppies being born will be eliminated.

 Hip (and Elbow) Dysplasia

 Hip Dysplasia (HD) is the malformation of the development of one or both ball and socket joints in the hip.
 The hip joint is composed of the socket, which is formed by the bones of the pelvis, and the "ball" (head) of the thigh bone (femur).
 Normally, this joint is very tight fitting, however if suffering from dysplasia there will be too much movement in the joint resulting in wear of the joint resulting in pain and lameness.
 The degree of hip dysplasia present is indicated by a score assigned to each hip.
 Using the BVA/AVA system the hip score is the sum of the points awarded for each of nine aspects of the X-rays of both hip joints.
 The minimum hip score is 0 and the maximum is 106 (53 for each hip).
 The lower the score the less the degree of hip dysplasia present.
 In the UK an average (or mean) score is calculated for each breed scored under the scheme and advice for breeders is to use only breeding stock with scores well below the breed mean score.
-Treatment of HD is directed at the alleviation of pain, and in severe cases involves major (and expensive) surgery to replace the joint.

 Source: Gordon Setter Club of NSW